ep1cac/ep1cac.github.io/content/posts/flag_shop.md

 }
 ```

-Calculating our expense, we get a positive number.
+Calculating our remaining funds, we get 2147483596.

 ```
 ┌──(kali㉿kali)-[/tmp]